 What causes septic arthritis?

-Streptococci.
-This is a group of bacteria that can lead to a wide variety of diseases.
+- Streptococci.
+This is a group of bacteria that can lead to many different diseases.

 - An infection that spreads from another place on the body, such as the skin or genitals